sunsibar/docs-software_devel/book/software_devel/getting_started.md

   duckietown/rpi-duckiebot-calibration
 ```

+You will first be asked to place the Duckiebot on the calibration pattern.
+Then
+you will be asked to place in a lane to test the calibration.

 NOTE: Passing `-v /data:/data` is necessary so that all calibration settings will be preserved!

-NOTE: You can run/launch the `picam` test which opens a web server that allows you to view and
+NOTE: You can run/launch the `rpi-simple-server` to see the results in your web browser; you can also
 download all files from `/data` - this is an easy way to view and download all calibration files
 and validation results.